 Here, you can input any URL on the site to check if it is crawlable or if there are any errors or warnings in your robots.txt file.

 While Google has done a relatively good job of transferring the most important aspects of the old tool into the new Google Search Console, for many digital marketers the new version still offers less functionality than the old one.
 This is particularly relevant when it comes to technical SEO.
 At the time of writing, the crawl stats area on the old search console is still viewable and is fundamental to understand how your site is being crawled.

 This report shows three main graphs with data from the last 90 days.
-Pages crawled per day, kilobytes downloaded per day, and time spent downloading a page (in milliseconds) all summarise your website’s crawl rate and relationship with search engine bots.
+Pages crawled per day, kilobytes downloaded per day, and time spent downloading a page (in milliseconds) all summarize your website’s crawl rate and relationship with search engine bots.
 You want your website to almost always have a high crawl rate; this means that your website is visited regularly by search engine bots and indicates a fast and easy-to-crawl website.
 Consistency is the desired outcome from these graphs—any major fluctuations can point to broken HTML, stale content or your robots.txt file blocking too much on your website.
 If your time spent downloading a page contains very high numbers, it means Googlebot is spending too long on your website crawling and indexing it slower.

-You can see crawl errors in the coverage report in the new search console.
+You can see crawl errors in the coverage report in the new Search Console.